rdkcentral/BartonCore/docs/device-service-design.md

 ## Device Drivers
 Device Drivers are bits of code responsible for the mapping of resources to functionality on a device.
-The current set of drivers available in Zilker are:
+The current set of drivers available in Barton are:

-* integratedPiezo
+* MatterDoorLock
-* m1Lte
+* MatterLight
-* openHomeCamera
+* MatterWindowCovering
 * philipsHue
-* pim
-* prm
-* xbb
 * zigbeeDoorLock
-* zigbeeLegacyLight
-* zigbeeLegacySecurityController
-* zigbeeLegacySensor
-* zigbeeLegacySirenRepeater
 * zigbeeLight
 * zigbeeLightController
 * zigbeePresence
-* zigbeeSecurityController
 * zigbeeSensor
 * zigbeeThermostat
 * zigbeeWindowCovering